PaLeroy/phd_defense/talk.md

 ## Deep Q-Network (DQN)

-.footnote[Volodymyr Mnih, Koray Kavukcuoglu, David Silver, Alex Graves, Ioannis Antonoglou, Daan Wierstra, Martin Riedmiller, Playing Atari with Deep Reinforcement Learning, 2013.]
+.footnote[Volodymyr Mnih, et al. Playing Atari with Deep Reinforcement Learning, 2013.]

 Learn the optimal $Q$ with a neural network of parameters $\theta$.